kenster1965/tuya_cloud_custom/Info.md

 platform.py (e.g., switch.py) → read hass.data → create Entities

 Later I want register this as a HA serviceto tuya_cloud_custom.refresh_token for easy automation.

+entity_category should either be: a valid string like "diagnostic" or "config",